CSCfi/csc-env-eff/slides/03_disk_areas.md

 # Moving data between supercomputers
 - Puhti and Mahti have their own disk systems
-- Data can be moved between the supercomputers and CSC object storage
+- Data can be [moved between the supercomputers](https://docs.csc.fi/data/moving/rsync/) and [CSC object storage](https://docs.csc.fi/data/Allas/)

 ![](./img/data-migration.png)
-FIXME add links to docs where transfer commands, more details for the environment, perhaps also link to al

-# Additional fast disk areas <- merge with the main picture
+# Additional fast disk areas
 - Login nodes
     - Each of the login nodes have 2900 GiB of fast local storage `$TMPDIR`
     - The local storage is meant for temporary storage and is cleaned frequently